 Once areas needing improvement are identified, analysts can explore ways to address each issue and make the right changes.
 Using swim lane process maps can also help to map out proposed changes so that potential risks and rewards can be identified.
 For instance, it makes sense to eliminate a duplicated step, but the step may be necessary due to time constraints or quality controls

-In keeping with the holistic process based approach to business management systems, the Agility integrated management system system revolves around the use of easily built and visual swim lane maps.
+In keeping with the holistic process based approach to business management systems, the Agility Systems integrated management system revolves around the use of easily built and visual swim lane maps.
 The highly intuitive and highly adaptive swim lane graphics allow you to tailor your specific processes to your overall business goals.
 This gives you and your team the visual ability to clarify the complex, understand the problems and identify the key roles, streamlining your processes from top to bottom for a more efficient and ultimately cost saving process improvement system.